 11. Large truck or heavy equipment tires or large quantities of smaller tires may be delivered privately to the Youngstown landfill tire pile.
 Passenger car and light truck tires are acceptable in quantities up to 5 per delivery.
 NO RIMS.

-12. No quantities of earth, sand or gravel.
+12. No quantities of dirt, waste, gravel, concrete or rocks, sewage, sludge or grain dust.
 These are to be delivered to Youngstown or separated to dry waste site as directed by the attendant.

 13. Burning barrels or residues from burned material are not accepted anywhere at the site, and smoking is strictly prohibited anywhere except for the office due to fire hazard.